 Preventing Saltwater Poisoning

 The amount of salt water required to reach toxic levels depends on your dog’s access to fresh water.
-The best thing you can do to keep your dog safe at the beach is to make sure he always has access to fresh water.
-If you notice your dog drinking ocean water, restrict his access, provide him with fresh water and shade, and keep an eye on him for signs of toxicity.
+The best thing you can do to keep your dog safe at the beach is to make sure they always have access to fresh water.
+If you notice your dog drinking ocean water, restrict their access, provide them with fresh water and shade, and keep an eye on out for signs of toxicity.
+Take a break away from the water every 15 minutes to help avoid salt poisoning as well.